June-Jepkurui-png/June-portfolio/README.md

 ## Future Improvements.

 - Add more project cards with links.
-- Integrate JavaScript for interactive features
+- Integrate JavaScript for interactive features.
 - Deploy the website using GitHub Pages or Netlify
 - Add a contact form that sends emails